Three Little Chickpeas

 Don't boil the milk, but warm it until it's steaming and hot.

-Add more maple syrup or granulated sugar if your chocolate chips are not sweet enough for you.
+Add more maple syrup or granulated sugar if your chocolate chips are not sweet enough.
 Dissolve it into the hot chocolate, taste it, and adjust if needed.

 Add more cocoa powder if the sweet treat isn't chocolatey enough for you.
 Dissolve it into the hot chocolate, taste it, and adjust if needed.